Health and Wellness

 Admitted International Students

 Staying healthy is important.
 It is wise to strike a balance between all aspects of life such as work, socializing, leisure, good diet, exercise and rest.
 It is also critically important that you have access to medical care in order to keep up with yearly exams, access routine care and cover any emergencies or illnesses.
 While you are at Salve Regina, you must have adequate health insurance coverage at all times.

 Schedule all your doctor and dentist checkups at home before you leave.
 Medical and dental care in the United States is excellent, but it makes sense to take care of anything you need before you arrive.
 Dental care in the United States is quite expensive.
 While it is possible to purchase a student discount plan, it does not cover 100% of dental procedures.

 Medication and Prescriptions

 Prescription medications should be in their original containers with the doctor's prescription printed on the container.
 It is advised that you travel with no more than personal use quantities; a rule of thumb is no more than a 90-day supply.
 If your medications or devices are not in their original containers, you must have a copy of your prescription with you or a letter from your doctor.
-A valid prescription or doctor's note is required on all medication entering the U.S.
+A valid prescription or doctor's note is required on all medication entering the United States.

-Immunization and Medical Records
+Immunizations and Medical Records

-Note that if you cannot verify a vaccination, you will be required to take a blood test to determine your immunity to a particular disease.
+If you cannot verify a vaccination, you will be required to take a blood test to determine your immunity to a particular disease.
 Those tests are called titers.
 Titers costs between $100 and $300.